Link Search Menu Expand Document

 Configuration

-The following is a sample data source options file for a Databricks database:
+The following is a sample data source options file for a Databricks database, using Microsoft Entra ID as the identity provider:

 jdbc.url=jdbc:databricks://adb-875...15.azuredatabricks.net:443/default;UseNativeQuery=1;transportMode=http;ssl=1;httpPath=/sql/1.0/endpoints/7b80d...